Juozas Balčikonis Gymnasium

 Juozas Balčikonis Gymnasium (Juozo Balčikonio gimnazija) is a secondary state school located in Panevėžys, Lithuania.
-Teaching started in 1727, however, school reorganised to gymnasium in 1858, making it the oldest gymnasium type school in Lithuania.
-Juozo Balčikonio gimnazija is always one of the top-ranked institutions in the Lithuania for the high quality of its teaching, long lasting traditions and notable alumni.
+It claims to be a successor of a former school of Piarists, established in 1727, making it the oldest gymnasium type school in Lithuania.
+The first institution established in the current building, the real school, started in 1884.
+Juozo Balčikonio gimnazija is always one of the top-ranked institutions in Lithuania for the high quality of its teaching, long lasting traditions and notable alumni.